zeevjo/thing-02-task/README.md

 with the follwing credentials

-Name: db
+- Name: db
-Host: db
+- Host: db
-username:postgsql
+- username:postgsql
-password postgsql
+- password: postgsql

 These credentials will allow you to connect to the PostgreSQL database and manage it directly from pgAdmin.